A BluesWax Reprint

 To be continued...

-All Rights Reserved with limited rights offered to artist and their
+Ltd 2005.
+All Rights Reserved with limited rights offered to artist

-agents for publicity purposes only with proper citation to BluesWax,
+and their agents for publicity purposes only with proper citation

-via email to nearly 100,000 subscribers around the world each week.
+delivered via email to nearly 100,000 subscribers around the world

-It is only sent to subscribers and maintains a strict privacy policy
+each week.
+It is only sent to subscribers and maintains a strict

 Visionation.
 Ltd. is the publisher of Blues Revue, BluesWax, FolkWax,